I think chickens make great pets for families, especially kids, if it's a first-time farm animal.

 THE CHICKEN BREEDS I PICKED

-I’ve put together a unique flock, and sizes range from small to large.
+I put together a unique flock, and sizes range from small to large.

 I also get a rainbow collection of eggs from dark browns, greens, blues, and white.

-Whiting True Blue - I have Two
+Whiting True Blue - I have two.

 The Whiting True Blue was my number one pick for ordering because they lay a beautiful blue egg.